Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Abstract

 \section{Abstract}

-The bailout strategy is crucial to cushion the massive loss caused by systemic risk in the financial system.
-There is no closed-form formulation of the optimal bailout problem, making solving it difficult.
-In this paper, we regard the issue of the optimal bailout (capital injection) as a black-box optimization problem, where the black box is characterized as a fixed-point system that follows the E-N framework for measuring the systemic risk of the financial system.
-We propose the so-called ``Prediction-Gradient-Optimization'' (PGO) framework to solve it, where the ``Prediction'' means that the objective function without a closed-form is approximated and predicted by a neural network, the ``Gradient'' is calculated based on the former approximation, and the ``Optimization'' procedure is further implemented within a gradient projection algorithm to solve the problem.
-Comprehensive numerical simulations demonstrate that the proposed approach is promising for systemic risk management.
+In the financial system, bailout strategies play a pivotal role in mitigating substantial losses resulting from systemic risk.
+However, the lack of a closed-form objective function to the optimal bailout problem poses significant challenges in its resolution.
+This paper conceptualizes the optimal bailout (capital injection) problem as a black-box optimization task, where the black box is modeled as a fixed-point system consistent with the E-N framework for measuring systemic risk in the financial system.
+To address this challenge, we propose a novel framework, ``Prediction-Gradient-Optimization'' (PGO).
+Within PGO, the \textit{Prediction} employs a neural network to approximate and forecast the objective function implied by the black box, which can be completed offline; For the online usage, the \textit{Gradient} step derives gradient information from this approximation, and the \textit{Optimization} step uses a gradient projection algorithm to solve the problem effectively.
+Extensive numerical experiments highlight the effectiveness of the proposed approach in managing systemic risk.